finsberg/IN1910_H22/_sources/docs/lectures/python/python_intro.md

 ## Enumerate and zip

-To built-in functions that are very useful when looping over sequences are `enumerate` and `zip`.
+Two built-in functions that are very useful when looping over sequences are `enumerate` and `zip`.
 Let us show an example of these in practice.

 The function `enumerate` is useful when you want to loop over a list and also have access to the index of an element.
 Say for example we want to print out primes by their index, we can do that as follows